RICHARD E. MATTSON

 Office: CV 58

-I am currently a member of the Association for Cognitive and Behavior Therapy (ABCT), its special interest group (SIG) for relationship research, and Division 43 of APA (Society for Family Psychology).
-I am a frequent reviewer for the Journal of Family Psychology, Personal Relationships, and Psychological Assessment.
+I am a frequent reviewer for the Journal of Family Psychology, Personal Relationships, Psychological Assessment, and Journal of Sex and Marital Therapy.
 I am also a licensed clinical psychologist and typically maintain a small caseload for psychotherapy, assessment, and forensic work.

-My primary research aims are to (1) improve the conceptualization and assessment of satisfaction in relationships and (2) explore the causes and consequences of dysfunctional relationship communication.
+My longstanding research aims are to (1) improve the conceptualization and assessment of satisfaction in relationships and (2) explore the causes and consequences of functional versus dysfunctional relationship communication, including social support and intimate partner violence, respectively.
+My present focus is on how genetic, neuroendocrinological, and early environmental factors moderate the role of partner social support in buffering the negative impact of stress on health.

 My research on dyadic interaction ranges from relatively benign forms of communication (e.g., social support) to more damaging ones (e.g., intimate partner violence; IPV).
-For the former, I am currently building off previous work using observations of couple conflict (Mattson et al., 2007, 2010) to examine the relative validity of different affective communication coding systems.
-For the latter, my focus is on the interplay of IPV and problematic substance and alcohol use.
-Related, I am currently examining ways to improve the self-report validity of IPV measures.
+With respect to the latter, my foci are on (a) the interplay of IPV and problematic substance and alcohol use, (b) currently examining ways to improve the self-report validity of IPV measures, and (c) situational and attitudinal factors that influence perceptions of IPV and acquaintance rape.

 Philosophy of Graduate Training: